 These arguments are not simply about matters of taste or even personal health; they are about ethics.

 We don’t usually think of what we eat as a matter of ethics.
 Stealing, lying, hurting people—these acts are obviously relevant to our moral character.
 So too, most people would say, is our involvement in community activities, our generosity to others in need, and—especially—our sex life.
 But eating—an activity that is even more essential than sex, and in which everyone participates—is generally seen quite differently.
-Try to think of a politician whose prospects have been damaged by revelations about what he or she eats.
+Try to think of a politician whose prospects have been damaged by revelations about what they eat.

 Yet many groups and individuals that support the move to local food, such as the FoodRoutes Network, argue that eating locally brings with it substantial economic, social, and environmental benefits, and their arguments have ethical implications.